domsolutions/gopayloader/README.md

 ```

-By default it runs in quiet mode to dedicate all CPU cycles to sending requests to achieve max RPS.
+By default, it runs in quiet mode to dedicate all CPU cycles to sending requests to achieve max RPS.
 Verbose
 mode can be enabled with `-v` flag.

 To run `1000000` requests across `150` connections;